Professor of Media and Communication

 BA (Indiana University) PhD (Columbia University)

-Christopher Anderson is Professor of Media and Communication at the University of Leeds.
-He is also an Associate Professor at the City University of New York (CUNY) (on unpaid leave) and member of the board of advisors at the Tow Center, Columbia University Graduate School of Journalism.
+Christopher Anderson is Professor of Media and Communication at the University of Leeds and member of the board of advisors at the Tow Center, Columbia University Graduate School of Journalism.

 Chris studies journalism, politics, and how the production of public knowledge is being transformed in the digital age.
 He is the author, co-author, or co-editor of 4 books: Rebuilding the News (Temple University Press), The SAGE Handbook of Digital Journalism (with Tamara Witscghe, David Domingo, and Alfred Hermida); Remaking News (with Pablo Boczkowski, The MIT Press), and News: What Everyone Needs to Know (with Michael Schudson and Len Downie, Oxford University Press).
 He has written academic articles on digital journalism, sociology, political communication, and science and technology studies and more popular pieces for a variety of online websites and blogs.
 He is completing work on a manuscript tentatively titled Apostles of Certainty: Data Journalism and the Politics of Doubt (Oxford University Press).
 From 2001 – 2008 Chris was an editor and organizer at NYC Indymedia, one of the world’s first ”citizen journalism” websites.
 He received his PhD from Columbia University in 2009 under the supervision of Prof. James W. Carey and Prof. Todd Gitlin.